BFGoodrich Tires, Paramount+ partner on Season 2 of “Landman”

 Mamani (French Contemporary cuisine)

-nearly a decade.
+With this glitzy, well-appointed hotspot, Chef Christophe De Lellis brings an impressive pedigree to Dallas, having led the kitchen at Vegas’s Restaurant Joël Robuchon for nearly a decade.
 The bistronomie-style menu of elevated simple plates is offered à la carte, though the prices are still nothing to sniff at.
 Diners looking to indulge will get their money’s worth, however: top-drawer ingredients, faultless technique and world- class sauces are evident throughout.
 Shareable portions like Dover sole with brown butter or veal “Cordon Bleu” (served with Robuchon’s signature butter-laden pommes purée, naturally) are impressive, but do save room for a pitch-perfect Paris-Brest with praline cream.
 A tremendous wine list makes for worthwhile reading.

 San Antonio